Gülen movement schools: Criticisms of management

 A reporter for the magazine In These Times noted in 2010 that the Chicago Math and Science Academy obscured its relationship to Gülen.
 Furthermore, the school board was strikingly similar to Beehive's:

 When I went to the school's board meeting on July 8, I was taken aback to see a board of directors comprised [sic] entirely of men.
 They all appeared of Turkish, Bosnian or Croatian descent.
 Although I have nothing against Turkish, Bosnian or Croatian men, it does seem that a school board serving students who are 58 percent Hispanic/Latino, 25 percent African American, 12 percent Asian and 5 percent white might be well served by some women board members and board members from ethnic backgrounds the school predominantly serves.

 In August 2016 former head of the American Federation of Teachers' Strategic Campaign Department Gene Bruskin wrote an article for AlterNet arguing that the Gülen movement's charter school network "severely tested" the American model of a secular state, due to what he sees as the missionary nature of the Gülen movement and the way the Gülen schools often played down their links to the movement.
 He also asserted that publicly available teacher rosters and labour condition applications for the Turkish teachers frequently employed in the Gülen schools illustrated that American teachers employed by the schools were often paid less than their Turkish counterparts.

 Activities

 Turkish Language Olympiads

 The Gülen movement runs the International Turkish Language Olympiads (Uluslararası Türkçe Olimpiyatları), an annual competition in the Turkish language.
-Students who have learned Turkish from over a hundred countries compete in different titles such as: grammar, oral skills, writing essays, reciting poems, singing songs, theatre, general culture etc.
+Students who have learned Turkish from over a hundred countries compete in different titles such as: grammar, oral skills, writing essays, reciting poems, singing songs, theatre, general culture, etc.

+Some school‑level Turkish‑language competitions evolved into the International Turkish Language Olympiads (first held 2003).
+From the mid‑2010s the organisers have presented similar programmes internationally under the name "International Festival of Language and Culture(IFLC)".